eclipsesource/jsonforms/MIGRATION.md

 ## Migrating to JSON Forms 3.0 for React users

-### Removal of React Material extended renderer set

-Previously we maintained a separate 'extended' renderer set to not force all consumers of JSON Forms to consume the Material UI lab dependency.
-With the update to Material UI v5 the lab dependency became more important as it also contains all date and time pickers.
-Therefore we now require the lab dependency and removed the no longer needed extended renderer set.

-If you consumed the extended renderer set then just revert to the normal renderer set.
-There should not be any behavior changes.

-### Update to Material-UI v5 in React Material

-In Version 3.0 of JSON Forms we updated Material-UI from version 4 to version 5.
-To update your application see the official Material-UI [migration guide](https://mui.com/guides/migration-v4/).

-### Removal of Class Components in React Material

-With Version 3.0 of JSON Forms we removed all React Material class components.
-Please check whether you extended any of our base renderers in your adaptation.

 ### Removal of JSON Schema $Ref Parser

 With version 3.0 of JSON Forms, we removed the `json-schema-ref-parser` dependency within the core package.